 The top ones are mapped.

-Cymen about 6 years ago
+Cymen over 6 years ago

 If you're off to Wanaka and you want to chill out one evening, go to Cinema Paradiso - its a tiny cinema, you can get a meal there too (and eat it in the screening room with a beer).
 They have a half time interval where they sell freshly baked cookies straight from the oven too.
 And the seats are a bunch of sofa's so its nice and comfy too!
 Definitely a good way to spend an evening! about 6 years agoAnswered by Louise via Travellr.com